-SMU Meadows School of the Arts is offering All-State Choir Camp this summer, June 9-11.
-Any high school choir students who are interested in auditioning for All-State choir through the Texas Music Educators Association are welcome to attend.
+SMU Meadows School of the Arts is offering All-State Choir Camp this summer, July 6-8.
+Any high school choir students who are interested in auditioning for All-State Choir through the Texas Music Educators Association are welcome to attend.
 During the three days of the camp, participants will be introduced to the all-state audition music, and they will participate in break-out sessions that will include topics such as: audition techniques, sight-reading skills, drumming, and games.
-The conductor for the event is Dr. Pamela Elrod Huffman, director of choral activities at SMU Meadows School of the Arts.
-Section leaders for the camp are Jesse Cannon II (Duncanville High School), Sarah Council (Plano West High School), Clorese Porter (Plano Senior High), and Joseph Tomkins (McKinney Boyd High School).
+The conductor for the event is Mr. Jesse Cannon II, Director of Vocal and Elementary Music for Fort Worth ISD.
+Section leaders for the camp are Christopher Ahrens (McKinney North High School), Sarah Council (Plano West High School), Doug Council (Berkner High School), and Clorese Porter (Plano Senior High).

 - Cost: $250

 - Includes: All-state music packet, parking, camp t-shirt, reusable water bottle, daily snacks, final day lunch, and final day supper